 The message is typical of phishing – great urgency and fear-mongering, followed by a ‘simple solution’ that can take all of the fear away.

-How does this phishing email scam work?
+How does this latest phishing email scam work?

 This phishing email scam begins with a bold opening gambit.